mideind/Tokenizer/README.rst

 | S_END         |  11002  | End of sentence     |                           |
 +---------------+---------+---------------------+---------------------------+

-(*) The token types marked with an asterisk are reserved for the Greynir package and not currently returned by the tokenizer.
+(*) The token types marked with an asterisk are reserved for the GreynirEngine package and not currently returned by the tokenizer.

 To obtain a descriptive text for a token kind, use